United Nations General Assembly Resolution 47/1: Voting in detail

 Cambodia, Central African Republic, Chad, Dominica, Dominican Republic, Equatorial Guinea, Ethiopia, Georgia, North Korea, Saint Lucia, Sao Tome and Principe, Seychelles, Sierra Leone, Solomon Islands, Somalia, South Africa, Syria, Tajikistan, Uzbekistan, Venezuela.

 Consequences

 The Serbs reacted with rebellion and despair to resolution, with Serbian nationalists blaming Panic.
 Serbian leader Radovan Karadzic said the resolution had no influence over the war in Bosnia because "Yugoslavia has nothing to do with that war."

-The Federal Republic of Yugoslavia joined the UN in 2000.
+The new Federal Republic of Yugoslavia joined the UN in 2000, after fulfilling the requirements of Article 4 of the United Nations Charter: